 Typically, these devices use a seat belt for dogs that anchors them in place and attaches to them using a harness.
 The experts agree that you should avoid using devices that attach to their collar for safety reasons.
-Again, these pet safety harnesses should be used in the back seat behind a front seat.
+Again, these pet safety harnesses should be used in the back seat behind the front seat.

 Other Dog Car Safety Pet Travel Tips

-- Practice Being in the Car – Training your pet to get them used to car travel, especially from an early age, is a smart thing to do.
+- Practice Being in the Car – Training your pet to get used to car travel, especially from an early age, is a smart thing to do.
 You can help them get comfortable so they're able to stay calm.
 You can also get them familiarized with their travel crate or harness beforehand.

 - Identification and Medical Attention – A visit to the vet for a medical checkup before a lengthy road trip might be needed.
 You can make sure your pet is up to date with vaccinations and healthy enough to handle the journey.
 Additionally, you'll want to make sure they're wearing the proper identification – name tags with a phone number and address.
 There are also microchips you can use to make sure your four-legged friends can be found no matter what.